cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 permutations and 667 iterations per permutation.

 TODO: Tune max_iterations and max_permutations for a budget of 500k iterations.

-TODO Idea:
-If evals are equal, consider picking max_iterations such that at least we can fully simulate the CloseTheTalon action.
-Run 100 game states, max_iterations=10000, filter out the cases when the action was not fully simulated, see how many iterations were needed for the other cases.

 ## Start with the action deemed best by the HeuristicPlayer